xKarimEid/mingpt/README.md

 python train_script.py
 ```

-To run on n gpus
+To run on "n" GPUs

 ```bash